JokerJohn/LIO_SAM_6AXIS/README.md

 - the initialization module need absolute orientation to initialize the LIO system.
 - the back-end GNSS-based optimization relies on the robot_localization node, and also requires a 9-axis IMU.

 Therefore, only minor changes to the original code are required.  which can directly use GPS points of good quality for optimization.
-Finally, we also made some explanations for some common lidars, as well as coordinate system adaptation and extrinsics between lidars and IMUs, such as Hesai.
+Finally, we also made some explanations for some common lidars, as well as coordinate system adaptation and extrinsics between lidars and IMUs, such as Pandar.

 we add the gps constraint visualization module to help debugging the normal gps(red lines represents for gps constraint).